 What happens if I contribute more than the prescribed tax year and lifetime limits?If your contributions are more than the prescribed annual limit per tax year and lifetime limit, you will be liable to pay a penalty of 40% on any contribution amount that is over the prescribed limit.

 When will the penalty for an over contribution to the prescribed limits take effect?The penalty described above will be levied by SARS on assessment for the relevant tax year and will be payable by you.

 Who will monitor whether I am contributing more or less than the prescribed limits?It is your own responsibility to monitor how much you have contributed per tax year and in your lifetime into your Tax-Free Savings Account(s).
-FNB will not accept contributions into the Tax-Free Cash Deposit or Tax-Free Shares Account if they exceed the annual tax year or lifetime limits.
+FNB will not accept contributions into the Tax-Free Cash Deposit, Tax-Free Unit Trusts and Tax-Free Shares Account if they exceed the annual tax year or lifetime limits per account.

 How are withdrawals treated on my account?Withdrawals can be made at any time, and are tax free.
 However, no replacements of withdrawals will be allowed.
 Withdrawals are not allowed into a 3rd party account and must be paid into your qualifying FNB transactional or cheque account.
 Where applicable, there may be a withdrawal fee for an early withdrawal.

 Can I transfer my account?Any direct transfers between financial institutions or individuals (or estates) to another is not allowed until further notice.
 Funds withdrawn from a Tax-Free Savings Account and transferred into another Tax-Free Savings Account will be deemed as a contribution, and contribution limits will apply.

 Will I have to pay any tax on my account?No tax will be levied on any of the interest received, dividends earned or the growth of the assets held.